IAS-8/SIFMap/example_data/02_larger_datasets/README_DATASETS.md

 -  https://doi.org/10.26165/JUELICH-DATA/2KDXUL

-The data sets are published under CC0.
+The data sets are published under CC-BY 4.0.
 If you use it, provide the following citation.

 Buffat, Jim; Bendig, Juliane; Elibol, Armagan; Scharr, Hanno;